satchm0h/dungeon_delver/vibe_resources/architecture.md

 Key responsibilities:

-- Procedural map generation with room carving, corridor linking (minimum-spanning approach + extra loops), trap/door sprinkling, and farthest-floor stair placement.
+- Procedural map generation with room carving, corridor linking (minimum-spanning approach + extra loops), trap/door/key sprinkling, and farthest-floor stair placement.
+Keys are always distributed in greater quantity than locked doors to avoid deadlocks.
 - Turn-based movement: the player moves one tile per input, monsters respond in discrete turns using line-of-sight activation.
+- Trap resolution deals immediate damage and converts the tile to its triggered variant; key tiles are consumed on contact and raise the player’s key inventory.
 - Combat resolution, XP, leveling, and persistence for best floor reached.
 - Collection of telemetry for debug overlays.